leviem1/LAWCOS/README.md

 # LAWCOS
-TI-83 Plus program for the Law of Cosines for SAS and SSS triangles.
+TI-83+/TI-84+ program for the Law of Cosines for SAS and SSS triangles.